NexPlayer/Android-SDK/advanced.md

 - `enum FileType`

-    An enumeration of the possible types of files being handled by NexPlayer™ during HLS, DASH or SS playback.
+    An enumeration of the possible types of files being handled by NexPlayer during HLS, DASH or SS playback.
 - `enum GeneralStatisticsMetric`

-    This is an enumeration of the possible general statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer™.
+    This is an enumeration of the possible general statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer.
 - `enum HttpStatisticsMetric`

-	This enumeration defines the possible HTTP statistics that can be requested during HLS, DASH or SS playback by NexPlayer™.
+	This enumeration defines the possible HTTP statistics that can be requested during HLS, DASH or SS playback by NexPlayer.

 - `enum HttpStatisticsParamKey`